milosavljevic92/level-meter-embedded/README.md

 ## Notes

 - Each pool can be independently enabled or disabled from the menu without affecting the others.
-- Button input uses **falling-edge detection** — holding a button does not repeat, preventing accidental changes.
+- Button input uses **falling-edge detection** - holding a button does not repeat, preventing accidental changes.
 - The firmware is written in **PicBasic Pro 3.0** using interrupt-driven architecture (DT_INTS-18 library) to keep the control logic fully decoupled from the UI.

 ---

 ## License

-Free to use for learning or any other purpose.
+MIT